-The Cardiolipin IgG Elisa is intended for the detection and semi-quantitative determination of IgG antibodies to Cardiolipin in human sera or plasma.
-The assay is to be used to detect IgG antibodies in a single specimen.
-The results of the assay are to be used as an aid in the diagnosis of the anti-phospholipid syndrome in patients with autoimmune disease.
+The Cardiolipin IgM Enzyme-linked Immunosorbent Assay (ELISA), is intended for the detection and semi-quantitative determination of IgM antibodies to Cardiolipin in human sera or plasma.
+The assay is to be used to detect IgM antibodies in a single specimen.
+The results of the assay are to be used as an aid in the diagnosis of the antiphospholipid syndrome in patients with autoimmune disease.